-Google Chrome has quietly begun bundling an on‑device AI model, a version of Gemini Nano, that takes up roughly 4 GB of local storage on users’ computers.
+Google Chrome has begun bundling an on‑device AI model, a version of Gemini Nano, that takes up roughly 4 GB of local storage on users’ computers.
 The model powers features like smart compose, page summarization, and real‑time language translation, all without sending prompts or page content to Google’s cloud.
-It’s the most visible signal yet that on‑device AI is moving from phone keynotes into everyday desktop browsing, raising immediate questions about privacy, storage, and who controls the intelligence built into our browsers.
+It marks the most visible shift yet of on‑device AI from phone keynotes into everyday desktop browsing, with immediate implications for privacy, storage, and control over the intelligence built into our browsers.

 Chrome holds more than 65% of the global browser market, which means a silent background download measured in gigabytes touches hundreds of millions of devices almost overnight.
-On‑device AI isn’t new, phone makers have shipped local neural engines for years, but a desktop browser bundling a large language model without an explicit install prompt shifts expectations around what “private” and “offline” actually mean.
+On‑device AI isn’t new, phone makers have shipped local neural engines for years, but a desktop browser bundling a large language model without an explicit install prompt reshapes what “private” and “offline” actually mean.

 The model lives inside Chrome itself, exposed through a set of built‑in AI APIs that web developers can call from pages and extensions.
 Behind the scenes, it’s a Gemini Nano variant optimized for consumer hardware, leveraging the same model family that powers Android’s on‑device summarization and replies, only now tailored for the browser’s runtime.